mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

 ---
 Since [Anthos Config Management 1.13.0](https://cloud.google.com/anthos-config-management/docs/release-notes#September_15_2022), Config Sync supports syncing Helm charts from private OCI registries.
 To learn more, see [Sync Helm charts from Artifact Registry](https://cloud.google.com/anthos-config-management/docs/how-to/sync-helm-charts-from-artifact-registry).

-In this article, we will show how you can package and push your public and private Helm charts to GitHub Container Registry with GitHub actions.
+In this article, we will show how you can package and push an Helm chart to GitHub Container Registry with GitHub actions, and then how you can deploy both a public and a private Helm chart with Config Sync.

 ![Workflow overview.](https://github.com/mathieu-benoit/my-images/raw/main/helm-github-registry-config-sync.png)